mdmorris/2DAlphabet/docs/global.md

 The user must be careful they don't accidentally use strings in the JSON that are identical to keys in `GLOBAL` so accidental substitutions don't happen.
-This means keys in \verb"GLOBAL" should be at least partially descriptive (single character keys would be a bad idea).
+This means keys in `GLOBAL` should be at least partially descriptive (single character keys would be a bad idea).